Thanyanit-J/AutoChartDTX/README.md

 # AutoChartDTX

-This project aims to automatically convert any song to a chart for a rhythm game called DTXMania.
+This project aims to automatically convert any song to a chart for a drum rhythm game called [DTXMania](https://osdn.net/projects/dtxmania/).

 To test stuff, we have set up [Google Colab notebook](https://colab.research.google.com/github/Thanyanit-J/AutoChartDTX/blob/main/AutoChart.ipynb)